rust-lang/book/src/ch05-00-structs.md

   |            ^ expected lifetime parameter
 ```

-We will talk about how to fix these in order to store references in structs in
+We will talk about how to fix these errors in order to store references in
-Chapter 10, but for now, fix errors like these by switching to owned types like
+structs in Chapter 10, but for now, fix errors like these by switching to owned
-`String` instead of references like `&str`.
+types like `String` instead of references like `&str`.

 ## An Example Program